Death toll from mass shooting at California dance hall rises to 11

 All but one of the victims were 60 or older, according to information released Monday by the Los Angeles coroner's office providing the first identifications.

 My Nhan, 65, and Lilian Li, 63, were the first two women named.
 Two other women were in their 60s, and one was in her 50s.
-Three men were in their 70s, and two in their 60s were also killed.
+Three men in their 70s and two in their 60s were also killed.
 Officials did not disclose an age for the 11th fatality.

 The shootings during Lunar New Year celebrations sent a wave of fear through Asian American communities and cast a shadow over festivities nationwide.